yoleoagain/moment-bonus/README.md

 1. Sign up or Login in http://localhost:1337/admin
-2. Set permissons for your user http://localhost:1337/admin/settings/users-permissions/roles (Or just set free permisions on CRUD of all tables)
+2. Set permissons for your user http://localhost:1337/admin/settings/users-permissions/roles (Or just enable free permisions on CRUD of all tables)

 ## Development

+codegen.ts

 ```
 npm run backend